chainer/chainer/docs/source/reference/links.rst

 .. note::
-   ChainerCV supports implementations of links that are useful for computer vision problems, which can be found in :mod:`chainercv.links`.
+   ChainerCV supports implementations of links that are useful for computer vision problems, such as object detection, semantic segmentation, and instance segmentation.
+   The documentation can be found in :mod:`chainercv.links`.

 Learnable connections
 ---------------------